easypanel-io/website/docs/05-templates/dittofeed/index.md

 Dittofeed is an advanced, self-hosted customer engagement platform designed to streamline and enhance your marketing automation workflows.
 It empowers businesses with real-time insights, robust data-driven personalization, and multi-channel communication tools, including email, SMS, and push notifications.
 Dittofeed offers a user-friendly interface, powerful API integrations, and extensive customization options, making it ideal for organizations of all sizes.
 By providing a self-hosted solution, Dittofeed ensures data privacy and compliance while giving you full control over your infrastructure and customer data.

+## Instructions

+Please remove the bootstrap environment variable after the initial setup is complete.

 ## Benefits

 - Streamlined Marketing Automation: Dittofeed simplifies customer engagement by providing an intuitive way to manage, analyze, and optimize your marketing workflows across multiple channels.